-- 1. In the case of the following services, the doctor will not be paid an additional fee, or if paid a fee the doctor must remit the fee to the employing organisation: - any work in relation to the doctor's Contractual and Consequential Services; - duties which are included in the doctor's Job Plan, including any Additional Programmed Activities which have been agreed with the employing organisation; - Fee Paying Services for other organisations carried out during the doctor's Programmed Activities, unless the work involves minimal disruption and the employing organisation agrees that the work can be done in NHS time without the employer collecting the fee; - domiciliary consultations carried out during the doctor's Programmed Activities; - lectures and teaching during the course of the doctor's clinical duties; - lectures and teaching that are not part of the doctor's clinical duties, but are undertaken during the doctor's Programmed Activities.
+- 1. In the case of the following services, the doctor will not be paid an additional fee, or if paid a fee the doctor must remit the fee to the employing organisation: - any work in relation to the doctor's Contractual and Consequential Services; - duties which are included in the doctor's Job Plan, including any Additional Sessions which have been agreed with the employing organisation; - Fee Paying Services for other organisations carried out during the doctor's Sessions, unless the work involves minimal disruption and the employing organisation agrees that the work can be done in NHS time without the employer collecting the fee; - domiciliary consultations carried out during the doctor's Sessions; - lectures and teaching during the course of the doctor's clinical duties; - lectures and teaching that are not part of the doctor's clinical duties, but are undertaken during the doctor's Sessions.

-This list is not exhaustive and as a general principle (save as set out in paragraph 2 below), work undertaken during Programmed Activities will not attract additional fees.
+This list is not exhaustive and as a general principle (save as set out in paragraph 2 below), work undertaken during Sessions will not attract additional fees.

-- 2. Services for which the doctor can retain any fee that is paid: - Fee Paying Services carried out in the doctor's own time, or during annual or unpaid leave: - Fee Paying Services carried out during the doctor's Programmed Activities that involve minimal disruption to NHS work and which the employing organisation agrees can be done in NHS time without the employer collecting the fee; - domiciliary consultations undertaken in the doctor's own time, though it is expected that such consultations will normally be scheduled as part of Programmed Activities;[§] - Private Professional Services undertaken in the employing organisation's facilities and with the employing organisation's agreement during the doctor's own time or during annual or unpaid leave; - Private Professional Services undertaken in other facilities during the doctor's own time, or during annual or unpaid leave; - lectures and teaching that are not part of the doctor's clinical duties and are undertaken in the doctor's own time or during annual or unpaid leave.
+- 2. Services for which the doctor can retain any fee that is paid: - Fee Paying Services carried out in the doctor's own time, or during annual or unpaid leave; - Fee Paying Services carried out during the doctor's Sessions that involve minimal disruption to NHS work and which the employing organisation agrees can be done in NHS time without the employer collecting the fee; - domiciliary consultations undertaken in the doctor's own time, though it is expected that such consultations will normally be scheduled as part of Sessions;[§] - Private Professional Services undertaken in the employing organisation's facilities and with the employing organisation's agreement during the doctor's own time or during annual or unpaid leave; - Private Professional Services undertaken in other facilities during the doctor's own time, or during annual or unpaid leave; - lectures and teaching that are not part of the doctor's clinical duties and are undertaken in the doctor's own time or during annual or unpaid leave; - where these are carried out during the doctors' sessions provided that such work constitutes a significant element of time, the doctor will identify this in the job planning process and identify 40 hours of time provided to the NHS apart from this work.